 Who Can File a Wrongful Death Lawsuit in Georgia?

-Under Georgia law, only specific people can file a wrongful death lawsuit.
-The primary person who is eligible is the deceased person’s spouse, who can either file the suit on their own behalf or on behalf of themselves and children of the deceased who are under 18.
+Under Georgia law, only specific people can file a claim.
+The primary person who is eligible is the deceased person’s spouse, who can either file the lawsuit on their own behalf or on behalf of themselves and the children of the deceased who are under 18.
 Either way, Georgia law entitles the surviving spouse to at least one-third of the authorized compensation.

 If the deceased person didn’t have a surviving spouse, then surviving children can file a claim.
 If the person wasn’t married and had no children, then surviving parents can file a wrongful death claim.

-Otherwise, an official representative of the person’s estate can file a claim, and any damages recovered will be distributed to surviving next of kin.
+Otherwise, an official representative of the person’s estate can file a wrongful death claim, and any damages recovered will be distributed to surviving next of kin.